Japan v Iraq (1994 FIFA World Cup qualification): Summary

 The match was held on 28 October 1993, simultaneously with the rest of the fifth round of matches, South Korea vs North Korea and Saudi Arabia vs Iran, held in other venues in Doha.

-Japan opened the scoring from a first-half goal by Kazuyoshi Miura, but Iraq's Radhi Shenaishil scored the equaliser just prior to half-time.
+Japan opened the scoring from a first-half goal by Kazuyoshi Miura, but Iraq's Ahmed Radhi scored the equaliser just prior to half-time.
 Japan again took the lead with a goal from Masashi Nakayama.
 The 2–1 score stood as the match approached the 90th minute.

 The matches at the other venues had ended earlier, with South Korea beating North Korea 3–0 and Saudi Arabia beating Iran 4–3.
 This meant Japan would have to hold onto the score in order to qualify for the World Cup, with the combination of results eliminating South Korea.

-However, Japan gave the ball up to Iraq, and just after the match entered stoppage time, Jaffar Omran scored a goal from a corner kick, tying the score at 2–2.
+However, Japan gave the ball up to Iraq, and just after the match entered stoppage time, Jaffar Omran scored a goal through a corner kick, tying the score at 2–2.
 The referee blew the final whistle and finished the match moments after this, eliminating both teams.

 Details

 Results

 After the final round of matches, the standings looked as follows:

 Saudi Arabia took first place with their 4–3 victory over Iran.
 Japan and South Korea were even on points, but South Korea held the goal difference advantage after the three-goal victory over North Korea, winning the tie-breaker.

-South Korea won the match against Iran (3–0), but tied in subsequent matches against Iraq (2–2) and Saudi Arabia (1–1) and lost a match against Japan (0–1).
+South Korea would tie in subsequent matches against Iraq (2–2) and Saudi Arabia (1–1) and lost a match against Japan (0–1).
 Had Japan won this match against Iraq, South Korea would have been eliminated even if they won the match against North Korea held on the same day.
 But as Japan and Iraq tied in the last minute, South Korea qualified and the match was dubbed a "miracle" by South Korean media.

-Dutch coach Hans Ooft was fired weeks after the match and the elimination from the tournament effectively ended World Cup aspirations for the majority of the team, most notably legendary midfielder Ruy Ramos.
-Only two Japanese players who appeared in the match, Nakayama and Masami Ihara, would go on to appear in Japan's 1998 FIFA World Cup squad.
+Dutch coach Hans Ooft was sacked weeks after the match and the elimination effectively ended World Cup aspirations for the majority of the team, most notably Ruy Ramos and Miura, Japan's top scorer in the campaign.
+Only two Japanese players who appeared in the match, Nakayama and Masami Ihara, would go on to appear in Japan's 1998 FIFA World Cup squad, with the former appearing in the 2002 edition on home soil as well.

-However, the disheartening result would serve as an inspiration in future World Cup qualification campaigns and to this day, the Agony of Doha is invoked by the Japanese media and fans.
+The Agony of Doha would eventually serve as an inspiration for Japan's future World Cup qualification campaigns to this day.